poolziee/ChessSpider/README.md

 ChessSpider is a short script which will automatically browse through your chess.com Live games archive and analyse all games, given start and end page numbers.

-The archive page used by ChessSpider: https://www.chess.com/games/archive/{username}?gameOwner=my_game&gameTypes%5B0%5D=chess960&gameTypes%5B1%5D=daily&gameType=live
+The archive page used by ChessSpider: https://www.chess.com/games/archive?gameOwner=my_game&gameType=live

-Replace {username} with your chess.com username.

 ## Prerequisites